 Transit benefits are a type of commuter benefit that allow employees to have their monthly commuting costs deducted from their paycheck, pre-tax.

 The Ventra Transit Benefit Program is an employee benefit program administered by employers.
 Internal Revenue Code Section 132(f) “Qualified Transportation Fringe” allows employers to offer up to $300 per month in qualified commuter benefits tax-free.
 The program lets employees pay for their transit rides using pre-tax dollars – up to $300 per month ($3,600/year).Commuter benefits are intended to encourage the use of alternatives to driving alone to work to reduce congestion, reduce emissions, and improve accessibility to businesses.

 The State of Illinois passed a law known as the Transportation Benefits Program Act that requires some employers to offer their employees a pre-tax transit benefit.
 This means businesses with more than 50 full-time employees, located within a mile of fixed-route transit service inside the six-county RTA region, are required to offer employees the opportunity to make a monthly pre-tax payroll deduction for transit expenses.
 New hires will be eligible after 120 days of employment.
 (Link to legislation)

 This Act goes into effect January 1, 2024.
 Employers can comply with this requirement by enrolling in the no-cost Ventra Transit Benefits Program.

 How It Works

-Employers have the option of subsidizing employees' transit costs at a level of their choice, or designating a portion of an employee’s pretax income to pay for transit.
+Employers either subsidize employees' transit costs at a level of their choice or designate a portion of an employee’s pretax income to pay for transit.
 The outcome is a reduction of taxes for employees and employers, regardless of the level of subsidization by the employer.